blevine/keycloak-graphql/README.md

 ## Some interesting queries.
 Note: All queries except 'currentUser' must be enclosed in a realm field.
-You can indicate a specific realm by adding the id or name arguments or the current (authenticated) realm by providing no arguments.
+You can indicate a specific realm by adding the `id` or `name`.
+Providing no arguments indicates the current realm (i.e., the realm against which you authenticated).

 The ordering of items
 in paged queries is determined by the underlying Keycloak REST code.
 Specifying explicit ordering and filtering will